ragibson/MedUCate/README.md

 <a name = "Installation"></a>
 ## Installation
 Simply importing all the assets into a new Unity project and opening the Main scene should suffice.

+In Unity,

+    Edit > Project Settings > Player > Resolution and Presentation > Orientation

+will allow you to restrict the game to portrait only (for mobile devices).